 Definition name Description Setting value [Driver ODBC Set the name of the ODBC driver. name] driver name Select the two strings below that correspond to the application type.
 Concatenate the strings with no spaces, enclose in "[]", and then specify this as the driver name.
-G Note The placeholders shown below are enclosed in angle brackets '<>' to avoid confusion with literal text.
-Do not include the angle brackets in the string. - Application architecture - For data sources used by 32-bit applications "FUJITSUEnterprisePostgres< fujitsuEnterprisePostgresClie ntVersAndLvI>" - For data sources used by 64-bit applications "FUJITSUEnterprisePostgres <fujitsuenterprisepostgresclientversandlvl>x64"</fujitsuenterprisepostgresclientversandlvl> "FUJITSUEnterprisePostgres <fujitsuenterprisepostgresclientversandlvl>sparcv9"</fujitsuenterprisepostgresclientversandlvl> - Encoding system used by the application - In Unicode (only UTF-8 can be used) "unicode" - Other than Unicode "ansi" Example: In a 32-bit application, where the encoding system used by the application is Unicode: "[FUJITSUEnterprisePostgres <fujitsuenterprisepostgresclientversandlvl>unicode]"</fujitsuenterprisepostgresclientversandlvl> Descriptio n Descriptio n of the ODBC driver Specify a supplementary description for the current data source.
+Generation Note The placeholders shown below are enclosed in angle brackets '<>' to avoid confusion with literal text.
+Do not include the angle brackets in the string. - Application architecture "FUJITSUEnterprisePostgres< fujitsuEnterprisePostgresClientVe rs>x64" - Encoding system used by the application - In Unicode (only UTF-8 can be used) "unicode" - Other than Unicode "ansi" Example: The encoding system used by the application is Unicode: "[FUJITSUEnterprisePostgres <fujitsuenterprisepostgresclientvers> x64unicode]"</fujitsuenterprisepostgresclientvers> Descriptio n Descriptio n of the ODBC driver Specify a supplementary description for the current data source.
 Any description may be set.
-Driver Path of the Set the path of the ODBC driver (32-bit). driv ODBC driver (32- - If the encoding system is Unicode: bit) fujitsuEnterprisePostgresClientInstallDir/ odbc/lib/psqlodbcw.so - If the encoding system is other than Unicode: fujitsuEnterprisePostgresClientInstallDir/ odbc/lib/psqlodbca.so
+Driver64 Path of the Set the path of the ODBC driver (64-bit).
+ODBC driver (64- - If the encoding system is Unicode: bit) fujitsuEnterprisePostgresClientInstallDir/ odbc/lib/psqlodbcw.so - If the encoding system is other than Unicode: fujitsuEnterprisePostgresClientInstallDir/ odbc/lib/psqlodbca.so FileUsage Use of the data source file Specify 1.
+Threading Level of atomicity secured for connectio n pooling Specify 2.